KSBN (AM): High school operations

 Effective December 1, 1921, the Department of Commerce, which regulated radio at this time, adopted regulations formally establishing standards for stations making broadcasts intended for the general public.
 On May 22, 1923, the high school was issued a broadcast station license, with the alphabetically assigned call letters of KFIO.
 This was one of the earliest non-commercial educational stations, and one of the few operated by a high school instead of a college.
+It was the fourth radio station in Spokane, but the oldest continuously licensed and still operating.

 KFIO was operated by student members of high school's Radio Club.
 The station broadcast features such as school news, entertainment that included concerts by the school band and orchestra (live from the auditorium) and sports events, in particular games between North Central High and Lewis and Clark High in 1924 and 1925.
 In addition to Friday evening programs, the station also broadcast during school time Monday to Friday and occasionally on Sunday evenings.
 Despite some difficulty in and controversy over keeping the station on the air, many of the people who became radio broadcast professionals in Spokane and nearby communities in the early radio days got their start in radio at KFIO.